natenichols/constexpr-typeinfo-less/paper.md

 #### Unnamed entities

-Unnamed entities are all given a name that is not an identifier (but is, in fact, a tuple), and are then numbered consecutively, starting with zero, based on their name-scope.
+Unnamed entities are all assigned a key-tuple of their decl-scope and then numbered lexically, consecutively, starting with zero, with the counter being scoped to their decl-scope.

-Name-scopes are namespaces, classes, unions, functions, and enumerations.
+##### Decl-scopes

+Decl-scopes are:

+- namespaces
+- class definitions
+- union definitions
+- function declarations
+- function default argument definitions
+- function definitions
+- enumeration definitions
+- type aliases
+- pack expansions
+- template parameter declarations
+- definitions of template argument defaults
+- class template declarations
+- class template definitions
+- definitions of partial class template specializations
+- definitions of class template specializations
+- function template declarations
+- function template definitions
+- function template default argument definitions
+- type alias templates
+- concept definitions
+- default initializers for class members

+##### Examples

-Function declarations are name-scoped to the function itself.
+Function declarations are scoped to the function itself.

 Consider a lambda that appears as a default argument of a function template: